Home » Tools » Power Tools » Saws » Track Saw Guide: Choosing The Right Cordless Or Corded Model

 WEN CT1065

-While this saw is not as well built as a Makita or Festool overall reports on the saw are good.
+While this saw is less well-built than a Makita or Festool, overall reports are good.

 A few things of note: